Skip to Content

 Install the Liner.
 Place the liner over the subfloor and press it into place, smoothing out any wrinkles or folds.
 Cut a hole in the center of the liner for the drain assembly.

 Mix Concrete.
 Mix the concrete according to the manufacturer’s instructions.
 The consistency should be similar to pancake batter.
 The basic ratio of the concrete mixture is 5 parts sand to 1 part Portland cement.
-Quikrete’s Floor Mud and Topping mix are great options for assembling a concrete shower pan.
+Quikrete’s Floor Mud and Topping mix are great options for assembling a pan.

 How to Install a Shower Base Video